Stationary measures for integrable polymers on a strip: Introduction and main results

 The second reason for our choice of models here is that they permit analytic continuations that allow us to move beyond certain initial limitations on boundary parameters so as to access asymptotics for all choices of boundary parameters.
 In particular, doing this for the log-gamma polymer and applying an intermediate disorder scaling limit allows us to access the conjectural description from \cite{barraquand2021steady} of the open KPZ equation stationary measure for all choices of Robin boundary condition parameters $u,v\in \RR$ (thus going beyond the restriction $u+v\geq 0$ from \cite{corwin2021stationary}).
 The restrictions in \cite{corwin2021stationary} stem from a similar restriction in the rewriting of the matrix product ansatz in terms of Askey-Wilson processes in \cite{Bryc2017}.
 The conjecture in \cite{barraquand2021steady} came from the Laplace transform formulas for the open KPZ equation stationary measure derived in \cite{corwin2021stationary} for $u+v\geq 0$ in two steps.
 First \cite{bryc2021markov,barraquand2021steady} inverted the multipoint Laplace transform formulas to yield a description of the stationary measure in terms of a free-starting point Brownian motion reweighted by a certain exponential functional of its trajectory.
 This description made sense for $u+v> 0$ but not when $u+v\leq 0$.
 However, \cite{barraquand2021steady} then implemented an idea from Liouville quantum mechanics, integrating out the `zero-mode'.
 The result, remarkably, made sense for all $u,v\in \RR$ and thus led to the conjectured general stationary measure.
 Justifying the continuation to all $u,v\in \RR$ at the level of the open KPZ equation stationary measure seems quite difficult, e.g. it is unclear how to show that the stationary measure and its conjectural description depend in some manner analytically on the boundary parameters, or that such a dependence results in a unique extension.
 See \cite{corwin2022some} for more on these works.

-The condition $u+v\geq 0$ and $u+v\leq 0$ define the so-called `fan' and `shock' region in the phase diagram for the open KPZ equation, and likewise arise in the phase diagram for other models like ASEP.
-To our knowledge our work here is the first rigorous derivation of fluctuation limits in the entire phase diagram -- previous work was restricted to the fan region.
+The conditions $u+v> 0$ and $u+v< 0$ define the so-called `fan' and `shock' region in the phase diagram for the open KPZ equation, and likewise arise in the phase diagram for other models like ASEP (along the line $u+v=0$ separating the two phases, stationary measures are Brownian for the KPZ equation, and are generally product measures for discrete models).
+To our knowledge our work here is the first rigorous derivation of fluctuation limits in the entire phase diagram -- previous work was restricted to the fan region and the product measure line.

 The story we develop here puts the reweighted free-starting point Brownian motion stationary measure description from \cite{bryc2021markov,barraquand2021steady} and the conjectured extension from \cite{barraquand2021steady} into a general context in which the first description follows from the two-layer Gibbs measure structure and preservation property, while the second follows (rigorously) from the uniqueness of analytic continuation of real analytic functions and the analytic dependence of the LPP and the log-gamma stationary measures on boundary parameters.